-As an enthusiastic diver, many devices that you have to take with, you can quickly overwhelm you.
-In order to be able to document the dive at least halfway professionally, divers need a dive computer, compass, and a camera to take pictures.
-These devices can sometimes be very heavy and unwieldy, and also all of them have to be bought individually.
+As an enthusiastic diver, many devices that you have to take with you can quickly overwhelm you.
+To document the dive at least halfway professionally, divers need a dive computer, compass, and a camera to take pictures.
+These devices can sometimes be very heavy and unwieldy, and also, all of them have to be bought individually.

 A project on Kickstarter by DIVEROID is now trying to bring all of these devices together at a comparatively low price.
 It is, in fact, a special underwater case equipped with a small dive computer and an app that transforms the mobile phone into an underwater photo/video camera.
 All you have to do is put your own mobile phone in the DIVEROID case, and you have all the tools you need for a safe and well-documented dive.

 The dive computer measures the depth and duration of the dive indicate the temperature and the time needed to ascend.
 It is basically the safety device to provide divers with vital information.

 Your smartphone, which is protected from the water in the case, takes care of the photos during the dive.
 The case is compatible with most smartphone models on the market today and has three physical buttons to control the phone.